After Hollywood

 An easy 7 minutes drive from home, and although we had to walk for 2 minutes from the car (in joke), it is so damn convenient compared to many a city venue.

 A quick search for some background on the recent sale (2015) and refurbishment of the renowned Cinema didn't throw up much, other than widespread joy that it wasn't being demolished.
-The basic form and function remains the same, and throughout the evening Ant Timpson projects old movie trailers on the main wall, or visuals through the performances, using what I believe is an original 35mm projector and film stock.
+The basic form and function remains the same, and throughout the evening Matt Timpson projects old movie trailers on the main wall, or visuals through the performances, using what I believe is an original 35mm projector and film stock.
 It certainly adds an ambience and old-worldliness that greatly appeals to my Super 8mm movie collecting geek-dom.

 With seating in the mezzanine circle and some at the back of the standing area, there was plenty of options for all the generations in attendance.
 Both nights we've been there different food providers were stationed outside the back door.
 Last night was Judge Bao and in December it was Coreana Tacos.
 Drinks were served in the adjacement hall, with a slection of two wines, two beers and fizzies.
 What else do you need really?